Before I Self Destruct: Commercial performance

 The album sold 160,000 copies in its first week, debuting at number five on the Billboard 200, giving 50 Cent his fourth consecutive top five album in the US.
 Due to the album leaking on October 28, nearly four weeks ahead of the original release date of November 23, the album was released exclusively to iTunes on November 9, and was physically released in stores on November 16, a week later.
 Due to this unique circumstance, 50 Cent's label Interscope requested that Billboard and Nielsen Soundscan delay charting the album for a week, so the first week digital sales were added to the total number of albums sold between November 16 and 22.
 The album sold 46,000 copies during its iTunes exclusive week, meaning that 114,000 copies were sold between November 16 and 22.

 In its 21st week the album sold 2,500 copies, which was not enough to land in the Billboard Top 200 albums chart.
 However, it landed at number 188 in the Top 200 Current Albums Chart.
 This was the last week the album would chart on the Billboard 200 or Billboard Top Current Albums Chart.

 It was ranked 67th on the Billboard Year-End for 2010.
-The album was certified 2x Platinum for sales of 2,000,000 units.
+The album was certified Gold for sales of 500,000 units.